MaayanLab/software-testing/2-functional-testing/README.md

 ```

-Below, we'll look at functional tests for Enrichr's interface and API.
+Below, we have functional tests for Enrichr's interface and API.
 We can use `nose` to run both tests as part of our test suite.

 - [Testing Enrichr's interface](tests/test_enrichr_ui.py)
 - [Testing Enrichr's API](tests/test_enrichr_api.py)